jealouscloud/noaha.org/content/about.md

 - Computers were faster when we built for the CPU and not the browser
 - Apple knows what you want but if you don't want to be exploited you'll have to intuit their lessons yourself
+- The web ecosystem is built on a load of hacks and the platform as we know it is much worse than it could be.
+To this end, I think TypeScript is a mistake that highlights a real problem space.

 ## Projects